-If a proxy server is required to access Yammer, type the following information and click Next.
-Otherwise, just click Next.
+9. If you are installing the connector on a machine that is behind a proxy server, type the following information.
+Then, click Next.

-Proxy host The host name or IP address of the proxy server to use to access the repository.

-Proxy port The port of the proxy server to use to access the repository.

-Proxy username The user name to use to authenticate with the proxy server.

-Proxy password The password to use to authenticate with the proxy server.
+Proxy host The host name or IP address of the proxy server to use to access Zoom.
+Proxy port The port of the proxy server to use to access Zoom.
+Proxy username (Optional) The user name to use to authenticate with the proxy server.
+Proxy password (Optional) The password to use to authenticate with the proxy server.

-The Yammer Configuration dialog box opens.
+The Zoom OAuth Authentication dialog box opens.

-10. Type the following information and then click Next.
+10. Type the following information, and then click Next.